Hello and Welcome!

 I may be at the same weight I ended with at nursing school, but I have adapated a different lifestyle that feeds my body and mind and helps me feel confident in my skin.
 Don’t get me wrong, totally have my moments of self-doubt and mental anguish over looking in a mirror (I strongly suggest hiding floor length mirrors for a period of 1 year!).
 I am more confident in my knowledge, capabilities, teaching, and ability to share with others along the way.

 I attended college after high school where I obtained a Bachelor of Arts degree in Psychology in 2003 from College of St. Benedict.
 As I would later come to find out, I thrive on learning!
 In 2006, I went back to school and obtained my LPN diploma in 2007, and went on to receive an Associate of Applied Science degree in 2008 in Professional Nursing (RN) from Ridgewater College.
 I immediately began working as a nurse in long term care facilities, then as a Director of Nursing in an assisted living/memory care facility, and eventually moved into Utilization Management (insurance) using my skill set of critical thinking.
 It was in 2011 I decided to attend Minnesota State University-Mankato and in 2013, received a Bachelor of Science in Nursing.
 In 2016 I began my venture into health coaching.
 I completed a health coaching series that year but as time went on, did not feel the training I was provided was what I wanted to help others with.
-In 2018 I sought out AFPA and began the path to Master Level Nutrition Consultant, that will train me through behavior modification, Holistic nutrition, Sports nutrition (coming Fall 2019), and Weight Management. nutrition (coming Spring 2020).
+In 2018 I sought out AFPA and began the path to Master Level Nutrition Consultant, that will train me through behavior modification, Holistic nutrition, Sports nutrition (coming late Fall 2019), and Weight Management. nutrition (coming Summer 2020).

 Through my hands on nursing experience and personal health journey, I came to realize although I enjoyed the nurse-patient interaction, my scope as a nurse was limited in giving any advice to lifestyle unless directed by a physician to do so.
 Much of my direct care experience in nursing involved charting physician orders, administering medications (and there were a lot of those!), providing assistance with daily activities like bathing, dealing with irritated families that were getting increasingly frustrated with lack of professional communication.
 I found myself not having enough time to actually get to know my patients, but rather spend all my time charting, on phone calls, and administering physician ordered treatments.
-All I wanted to do was help them make changes in their lifestyle or educate their families on how to do so without it being controlled by a governing body.
+All I wanted to do was help them make changes in their lifestyle or educate their families on how to do so without it being prescribed by an authoritative entity.
 There was so much opportunity for education and change, but at the time was not sure how to go about it.
 I grew increasingly frustrated until I found a job in Rheumatology working at a clinic.
 There, I met an amazing integrative Rheumatologist who took me under her wing and influenced me greatly.
 So began the path of health coaching.
 Win-win and I love it!